DuiToken/DuiToken/assets/README.md

 # DuiToken Assets

-Images used in the repo are placed in here.
+Images used in the repo, or for listings etc are placed in here.
 Will update with some community assets & more in future.

 ## Licence